ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 When addressing social justice issues, there is rarely a nice, clean, official, trustworthy database to work from.
 People in power tend to want to hide or obscure data, particularly data that paints them in an unfavorable light.
 For that reason, people working in this area work from a variety of often crowdsourced data sets.
 Just because a data set is crowdsourced doesn't mean it's less reliable; a well-structured and sourced, transparent dataset can be more reliable than an officially produced dataset.

 To support these exercises, I've identified a number of datasets that you can start working with.
 If you find this work meaningful, you'll probably want to find your own data sets to work with, especially for local work, and as new broader-scale projects emerge.
 When you're starting out, however, it can be helpful to not have to find your own data.
 There's a [separate page](../social_justice_datasets/) describing these data sets, and individual exercises below will focus on specific data sets from this small collection.
 Feel free to apply any of the exercises below to a data set you have identified in your own work.

-## Critical Skills
-{: .no_toc }

-This collection of exercises and challenges will help you develop the ability to:

-- Store relevant data
-- Think critically about a problem area
-- Connect the pieces of data you're interested in
-- Examine the data you have collected
-- Present data
-- Find meaningful sources of data

 ---